TedHusted/awake/awake.md/awake.md

 	As they gaze up at of the Great Pyramid at Giza, shielding their eyes despite the dark glasses, the upper tip starts to glow.

 	“Melanie, your hair is standing on end.”

 ***

-[The Big Reveal]

-[…]

-***

-“Noah, I’m here with Elena.
-You’re on speaker.”

-“Exciting news, yeah?”

-“Yep.
-I don’t want to be that person who says I told you so.
-But I told you so.”

-***